 There are currently two stock colors.
 The unique blue which was used on most of the Rambouillets following the orange run, and a deep forest green which was used right before the model "took a nap" in late 2007.
 There are examples of all three colors in the Gallery photos.

-Rambouillets in the Galleries:
+Rambouillets in the Current Classics Gallery:

 #612 - Michael Hechmer's Rivendell Rambouillet